darkares2/eco-api-ex/README.md

-Here you can find the different examples and SDK for the e-conomic API.
+This repository contains SDK and samples to get you started building great apps and integrations using the e-conomic API.